TheAIQuantLab/options_risk_neutral_implied_PDF/README.md

 \mathbb{Q}(S_T > K) = \int_K^{\infty} f_{S_T}^{\mathbb{Q}}(s) \, ds = 1 - F_{S_T}^{\mathbb{Q}}(K)
 $$

 Without assuming a specific model (like lognormal under geometric Brownian motion), the call price remains in this general integral form.
 A closed-form expression using standard CDFs (e.g., Black-Scholes) requires specifying the distribution of $S_T$.
-But... what if instead we want to obtain this distribution from the markets??
+But... what if instead we want to obtain this distribution from the real market option prices??

 ---